February 9, 2020

 42

-And that’s it!
-You now have nim code bundled with your Python code!
-To create a wheel all you need to do is run poetry build and your .nim files will be included.
+and your .nim files will be included.
 The host system will still need to have nimpy + Nim installed, but that shouldn’t be too hard to work around / improve in the future.

 There is the overhead of the nim code compiling on the first run.
-If you actually use this to bundle application code, you could work around that issue by running python -c import ponim”’ after installing the wheel.
+If you actually use this to bundle application code, you could work around that issue by running ‘python -c “import ponim”’ after installing the wheel.
 This will cache the compiled nim code in your __pycache__.

 So why go through all this trouble?
 Nim is way nicer to work with than Cython, and offers the same or better performance.
 There are a few wrinkles yet to be smoothed out, but this setup could easily be used with docker to deploy a python + nim application.
 With all the exiting things going on in Nim, like optional move semantics for performance, and the concurrency work, having this easy of an interop is amazing.